Torey Pudwill: Professional skateboarding

 Pudwill's first full video part for Plan B, "Torey Pudwill's Big Bang!," was released on July 4, 2014, as a free DVD with an issue of Thrasher.
 The video was also released on the Thrasher website and YouTube channel, and as of December 2, 2014, the latter received over four million views.

-On January 4, 2012, a teaser video was released, featuring Pudwill performing an upward tailslide-to-kick flip-out on a ledge, stating that the Plan B video is due for release in summer of 2013.
+On January 4, 2012, a teaser video was released, featuring Pudwill performing an upward tailslide to backside 270 flip out on a ledge, stating that the Plan B video is due for release in summer of 2013.
 The video is the first in a series of teasers that will be released during the period leading up to the video release date.

 In October 2012, the DVS Shoe Company published a press release stating that Pudwill had signed a three-year contract.
 The press release revealed that the two signature shoes that Pudwill has released with the company have been among the brand's most popular.
 As of the press release date, Pudwill's third shoe model was in the process of being designed.
 Pudwill explained in a May 2013 interview:

 I’ve been with DVS for a long time and it’s definitely part of my roots in skateboarding.
 DVS is a big part of me and we have a solid team and family there.
 We’re all really close and as a team we’re all really hyped on each other.
 I recently re-signed with them and we’re rebuilding with a solid crew especially with guys like Daewon and Chico.
 We’re all working tough towards new goals for the brand.
 It’s shoes and skateboarding, man.
 It’s sick.

 Pudwill's part for the inaugural Plan B full-length video, True, was used as the concluding section.
 The video premiered on November 23, 2014, at the Ricardo Montalbán Theatre in Hollywood, California.